 Natural Ways to Lower Cholesterol Without Statin Drugs

 The following is a list of things that cause inflammation in the body and trigger elevated cholesterol.

 - Processed foods

 Here is how you lower cholesterol naturally and protect your heart and arteries from disease.
 The key is to keep inflammation and cell damage to a minimum:

 1. Eat healthy fats

 Healthy fat is imperative to optimal cellular function.

-Healthy fats include foods like olives and olive oil, coconut and coconut oil, raw avocados, pastured eggs, fatty fish, raw nuts, seeds, and organic grass-fed meats.
+Healthy fats include foods like coconut and coconut oil, olives and olive oil, raw avocados, pastured eggs, fatty fish, seeds, raw nuts, and organic grass-fed meats.